InessaPawson/specs/spec-0004/index.md

 Regularly creating nightly wheels for your project allows projects that depend on you to give feedback about upcoming changes.
-As with testing against nightlies of your dependencies this gives your dependents a chance to report problems before they find their way into a release.
+As with testing against nightlies of your dependencies, this gives your dependents a chance to report problems before they find their way into a release.

 ## Implementation

 This section outlines how to implement using and building nightly wheels.
 We assume your project already has some amount of CI infrastructure and that you will have to fit this in with the existing setup.
-In the notes section we link to projects who have implemented this in their setup to give you examples of complete setups.
+In the notes section we link to the projects who have implemented this in their setup to give you examples of complete setups.

 ### Test with Nightly Wheels